doragasu/mw-fw-rtos/README.md

 # mw-fw-rtos

 Firmare for the ESP8266 WiFi module installed in MegaWiFi cartridges.
 This firmware talks directly to the MegaWiFi API (mw-api) running on the Genesis/MegaDrive console, allowing it to connect to WiFi access points, and to send and receive data through The Internet using standard TCP and UDP protocols.
 There are some additional goodies provided by the firmware, like flash read/write functions and SNTP time synchronization.

 # Building

-This firmware is based on [ESP8266\_RTOS SDK](https://github.com/espressif/ESP8266_RTOS_SDK).
+This firmware is based on [ESP8266\_RTOS\_SDK](https://github.com/espressif/ESP8266_RTOS_SDK).
 Follow the SDK instructions to install the toolchain and build the firmware.
+Currently this project builds against `release/v3.3` branch, so make sure to check it out.

 To burn the built firmware, edit the following line of the `Makefile`, and make sure it points to your installation of the mdma utility:
 ```